Nazi concentration camp badge: Reclaimed symbols

+Memorials

 Triangle-motifs appear on many postwar memorials to the victims of the Nazis.
 Most triangles are plain while some others bear nationality-letters.
 The otherwise potentially puzzling designs are a direct reference to the identification patches used in the camps.
-On such monuments, typically an inverted (point down, base up) triangle (especially if red) evokes all victims, including also the non-Jewish victims like Poles and other Slavs, communists, homosexuals, Roma and Sinti (see Porajmos), people with disability (see Action T4), Soviet POWs and Jehovah's Witnesses.
-An inverted triangle colored pink would symbolize gay male victims.
+On such monuments, typically an inverted triangle (especially if red) evokes all victims, including also the non-Jewish victims like Poles and other Slavs, communists, homosexuals, Roma and Sinti (see Porajmos), people with disability (see Action T4), Soviet POWs and Jehovah's Witnesses.
+An inverted triangle coloured pink would symbolize gay male victims.
 A non-inverted (base down, point up) triangle and/or a yellow triangle is generally more evocative of the Jewish victims.